gramineproject/contrib/GSC-Image-Curation/README.md

     .
-    ├── curate.py               # Entry file for curation that the user runs as explained above ├── redis/                  # Contents to help curate.py with GSC Redis curation.
-    ├── pytorch/                # Contents to help curate.py with GSC PyTorch curation ├── util/                   # Helper scripts and files that curate.py uses ├── verifier/               # Contents to build attestaton verifier image
+    ├── curate.py               # Entry file for curation that the user runs as explained above ├── redis/                  # Contents to help curate.py with GSC Redis curation ├── pytorch/                # Contents to help curate.py with GSC PyTorch curation ├── util/                   # Helper scripts and files that curate.py uses ├── verifier/               # Contents to build attestaton verifier image